-2. Shipyard employment coverage issues.
-Shipyard employment (not including inland boat operations) is covered by Subparts B, F, I and P of 29 CFR Part 1915 without regard to geographical location.
-The other subparts of Part 1915 also apply to shipyard employment without regard to geographical locations (See 29 CFR 1910.11(b)) except as provided by the following.
+Shipyard employment coverage issues.
+Shipyard employment (not including inland boat operations - those not on or adjacent to U.S. navigable waters) is covered by Subparts B, F, I and P of 29 CFR Part 1915 without regard to geographical location.
+The other subparts of Part 1915 also apply to shipyard employment without regard to geographical locations (See 29 CFR 1910.11(b)) except as provided by the following:

-Because some U.S. Courts of Appeals have applied exemptions based on an earlier version of the Longshore and Harbor Workers' Compensation Act (LHWCA), 33 U.S.C.
-901 et seq., to OSHA maritime enforcement, it is necessary to rely on 29 CFR Part 1910 general industry standards, or if none cover the hazard, the general duty clause, where appropriate.
+Because some U.S. Courts of Appeals have applied exemptions based on an earlier version of the Longshore and Harbor Workers' Compensation Act (LHWCA), 33 USC 901 et seq., to OSHA maritime enforcement, it is necessary to rely on 29 CFR Part 1910 general industry standards, or if none cover the hazard, the general duty clause, where appropriate.
 Therefore, OSHA area offices must use these alternative provisions in cases arising in the Third and Ninth Circuits1 when citing violations involving shipyard employment not on U.S. navigable waters.
 In the other circuits, OSHA area offices may cite for violations of Part 1915 in these circumstances, but also must cite applicable Part 1910 standards in the alternative (or the general duty clause where there is no general industry standard).